BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 - Rename that file **HUM_F_Rig_DFLT_IDLE_Still_Peace_01.GR2**

-Note – you can also use the Lslib tool to convert your .dae file into this directory with the required naming :
+Note – you can also use the Lslib tool to convert your .dae file into this directory with the required naming.
+This will speed up your workflow when refining an animation :

 ![animtut_013.png](/tutorials/animation_tutorial/animtut_013.png)

 When you load any save your (medium-sized) female companions should now call on this animation when they’re idle :

 ![animtest.gif](/tutorials/animation_tutorial/animtest.gif)

 Note you don’t have to exit the game whenever you want to test an updated version of your animation.
-Simply save the updated file to the directory and reload the save (F8 is the quickload shortcut).
+Simply save the updated animation file to the directory and reload the save (F8 is the quickload shortcut).

-When you’re done testing simply delete the file and the game’s default idle animation will be re-enabled.
+When you’re done testing delete the file and the game’s default idle animation will be re-enabled.